Waknis/zenstack-ui/README.md

 ![Zenstack UI Example](https://i.imgur.com/XwkhmDe.png)

 This demo also serves as a great starter template for working with the following stack: react + zenstack + cloudflare workers.
-[Read docs for setting up the demo project yourself here](https://kirankunigiri.notion.site/Demo-Setup-13ce451fa71180378d97db65566cf357).
+[Read docs for setting up the demo project yourself here](https://kirankunigiri.notion.site/Demo-Setup-13ce451fa71180378d97db65566cf357). zenstack-ui is headless, but the demo project uses Mantine as an example for how to integrate it with your favorite UI react component library.

 Here's an example from the demo.
 After running zenstack generation, you can pass the model name (ex: "Item") to any ZenstackForm component to create a fully functional form.